FACT-Finder-Web-Components/magento2-module/README.md

 </virtualType>
 ```

-* After the column name is changed in `di.xml` you need to add one plugin for DataProvider which will replace default old names with new one.
+* Once the column name is changed in `di.xml`, add a plugin to the DataProvider and replace the standard name with new one.
-Remember that You don't need to copy rest of elements.
-They won't be removed because the DI configuration loading mechanism will merge all
+Remember that you don't need to copy rest of elements.
+They won't be removed because the DI configuration loading mechanism
-definitions into one output.
+will merge all definitions into one output.
 Example implementation:

 ```xml
 <type name="Omikron\Factfinder\Model\Export\Catalog\ProductType\SimpleDataProvider">